Our Sales Team Converts A Prospect's 'No' To 'Yes' With These 12 Techniques (And You Can Too)

 Your argument must prove that you have made a titanic effort to set a lower price compared to what you had before and, also, offer more benefits.
 If you multiply the price by two, the perception of value should be increased by three.
 Otherwise, this technique won’t work.

-4. The power of coffee.
+4. The power of coffee

 In many occasions, negotiations stall.
 The power of coffee is a technique that consists of the fact that, in order to undo that corseted language of a meeting table filled with objections, in which no part gives its arm to twist, it is necessary to look for another place where between the personal and we can know ourselves better: having a meal, a coffee… „.